 The 30 calendar days leave policy is adopted by business with an assumption that the employee will travel for annual leave on completion of a year, this may not be an apt assumption for companies who provide the flexibility of availing annual leave to their employees.

-Further, the Public Holiday dates in UAE are not fixed as it depends on moon sighting.
+Further, the Public Holiday dates in the UAE are not fixed as it depends on moon sighting.
 In such cases, holiday dates may change making it difficult for employees to plan a short vacation during public holidays, in some incidences they may end up losing 2-4 days of annual leave if the actual dates of holidays are a day earlier or later as the travel plan was made on presumed dates.
 It has thus been proven to be one of the avoidable situations that causes dissatisfaction among all.

 A solution to this could be found in making a shift from Calendar Days to Working Days Leave Policy – where employees do not have to bother planning their leaves keeping under consideration the weekly offs and public holidays.
 Moving from 30 calendar days Policy to 22 working day policy also makes financial sense to companies, as in the case of leave encashment of accrued leaves.